isiahmeadows/mithril.js/design/components.md

 You may be wondering why a few of these are defined on `info` and why this `info` object even exists.
 That's a valid question.
 Here's some answers:

 - "On ready" callbacks are generally scheduled at the global level.
-In v2, this is done via reading and binding `oncreate`/`onupdate` callbacks, but with `info.whenReady(callback)`, you don't need to feature-detect at all - you can just do it directly whenever that method is invoked.
+In v2, this is done via reading and binding `oncreate`/`onupdate` callbacks, but with `info.whenLayout` and `info.whenReady`, it can be directly pushed to the queue.
-- "On remove" callbacks are generally scheduled as the component is visited.
-Reducing that to an inner array means no type checks are required, just an `array != null` or `array.length !== 0`.
+- "On remove" callbacks are modeled via a `start` + `end` pair in the component info object referencing a slice stored on the root for the component and its descendants.
+This makes it as simple as iterating from `start` to `end` for each component in a slice whenever a component's removed, and `info.whenRemoved` can just append directly to that array.
-- `info.ref` as a settable property trivializes that process, and it's just read whenever it's ready.
-There's literally no extra overhead involved.
+- `info.setRef(ref)` allows me to proxy straight to the underlying IR node, so the ref isn't stored directly on `info`.
+Basically, a layer of invocation indirection (fast) to avoid a layer of memory indirection (slow).
 - Using a single `info` object injected means we aren't doing polymorphic code accesses.
 The only polymorphic invocation involved is invoking the component.
-- Setting keys via `info.setEnv("key", value)` is for similar reasons to `info.whenReady(...)` - the environment object can just be tracked globally, and `set` can just assign directly to it, creating it if necessary and setting a bit so it doesn't get recreated again (and to pre-allocate it on subsequent runs to avoid a branch prediction penalty).
+- Setting keys via `info.setEnv("key", value)` is for similar reasons to `info.whenLayout` and `info.whenReady` - the environment object can just be tracked globally, and `set` can just assign directly to it, creating it if necessary and setting a bit so it doesn't get recreated again (and to pre-allocate it on subsequent runs to avoid a branch prediction penalty).
-- Stuff like `info.isInitial()` and `info.isParentMoving()` can just test a bit - they don't need to have a whole property dedicated to themselves.
+- Stuff like `info.isInitial()` can just test a bit - they don't need to have a whole property dedicated to themselves.

 > Also, in general, everything that *could* be a getter, setter, or proxy is a function, so those stuck developing against IE (and Edge's IE Mode) can shim as appropriate.